-In the last two decades, China's economy has grown at a rate of 10% per year and its bond market has grown from virtually nonexistent into one of the world's largest.
-However, investors seeking access to China's strong growth via the bond market still face hurdles, including a lack of familiarity with the types of bonds available, restrictions on who can invest and how, and other aspects of the Chinese bond market.
-In this document, we discuss some of the key elements of China's growing bond market.
+In the last decade, China’s economy has grown at a rate of around 10% on average and its bond market has grown from virtually nonexistent into one of the world’s largest.
+However, investors seeking access to China’s strong growth via the bond market continue to face hurdles, including a lack of familiarity with the range of bonds available, restrictions on who can invest and how, and other aspects of the Chinese bond market.
+In this document, we discuss some of the key elements of China’s growing bond market.

 Fig. 1: China's bond market growth over the last 10 years.